kingstanley/bookstore/README.md

 2. Product quantity is not considered.
 This means orders don't affect available stock quantity.
 3. Shipping informations are not considered.
 4. No proper user authentication and authorization

+Note: The RabbitMQ url in the code is just for test.
+The data will be probably deleted within a week